raulmonti/FIG/src/Parser/README.txt

                     [a?] a == 9      -> t=1     ;
                     [a?] t == 1 -> a = 9;

+FIXME   In parser TEST and TESTB are strange, check them out and remove them
+        if they are not really needed.
 FIXME   Should not be able to ask for clock values nor do any comparison against
         them.

+DONE   Presendencia entre - y > anda mal :S
+DONE    Dar rangos a las variables.
 DONE    Cambiar >> por  ->, y : es parte de la seccion del reloj habilitador DONE    Propiedad 3, agregar unsat de las guardas.
 */